jabichebli/weeklyPlanner/README.md

 ## Feedback

-If you have any feedback, suggestions, or questions about the app, feel free to contact me at [your.email@example.com].
+If you have any feedback, suggestions, or questions about the app, feel free to [contact me](https://jabichebli.github.io/jabichebli/contact.html).
 Your input is valuable and will help improve the app’s functionality and user experience.

 ## Downloading Web App